Heide Göttner-Abendroth: Life

+Criticism and reception

+Göttner-Abendroth's work has been widely rejected by mainstream academia, as she lacks formal training in anthropology or archaeology and operates outside academic channels, self-publishing much of her research.
+Scholars in ethnology, archaeology, and religious studies dispute the scientific methodology of her "Modern Matriarchal Studies" and the structures of her HAGIA Academy, noting that her claims regarding prehistoric matriarchies rely on outdated historical views that cannot be empirically verified.
+Religious studies scholar Christoph Uehlinger compared her approach to anthroposophy and theosophy, characterizing it as pseudo-scientific neo-mythology.
+Anthropologists have further highlighted a pattern of uncorrected factual errors and selective bias in her writings, viewing her theories as ideological storytelling rather than rigorous academic research.

 Relationship to matriarchal studies and Academy Hagia

 Modern matriarchal studies stands in the tradition of 1970s second wave feminism, pioneered by Merlin Stone's When God Was a Woman.

 Göttner-Abendroth founded the "International Academy for Modern Matriarchal Studies and Matriarchal Spirituality" (HAGIA) in 1986.
 It aims to combine the "intellectual, political, artistic, and spiritual" in its events, which range from "matriarchal mystery festivals" to international academic conferences.

 In her role as HAGIA director, Göttner-Abendroth organized three World Congresses on Matriarchal Studies, in 2003, 2005, and 2011.

 Since 2014 Göttner-Abendroth has served as one of two editors in charge of Oxford University Press's "Oxford Bibliographies" project listing for matriarchal studies (along with Mann).
 This publication aims to provide an authoritative listing of historical and contemporary sources related to matriarchal studies, and includes annotations and commentary.